Elijah-Bodden/My-Simulacrum/README.md

 PERSON A NAME: ah, I see
 YOUR NAME: mhm</s>
 ```
+As you may have noticed, all the templating/structure is given in the data, and the consecutive "text" fields just get concatenated together - we're going template free.
+This is because all axolotl templates refer to the llm as "assistant" or similar, which throws it off.
+See [here](https://openaccess-ai-collective.github.io/axolotl/docs/input_output.html) for more info on template-free formatting with axolotl.
-Personally, I find that the system prompt `CONTEXT: Elijah, a friendly, highly intelligent, interesting, and ambitious teenager is talking to a friend.` works well.
+I find that the system prompt `CONTEXT: Elijah, a friendly, highly intelligent, interesting, and ambitious teenager is talking to a friend.` works well.
 You can customize the description to mention traits you think the bot over/under represents.
 I replace PERSON A NAME with "friend" and YOUR NAME, obviously, with Elijah.
 Upload the dataset to huggingface and you're good to go.
 ### Config
 Now all that's left is the axolotl config.
 At this point you should to clone this repo.
 In config.yml you can obviously edit stuff like `base_model` and `num_epochs` to your liking.
 When you're satisfied just make sure to point the dataset path to your own dataset's huggingface locator.
 ## Training and inference
-To setup and train:
+To set up and train:
 Create a pod (1xA40 works) with [this template](https://www.runpod.io/console/gpu-cloud?template=v2ickqhz9s&ref=6i7fkpdz)
-Connect and run the following to set up, replacing YOUR WANDB KEY and both YOUR GH USERNAME's with the appropriate values:
+Connect and run the following to set up, replacing {YOUR WANDB KEY} and both {YOUR GH USERNAME}'s with the appropriate values:
 ```bash
 wget https://raw.githubusercontent.com/{YOUR GH USERNAME}/Mind-upload/main/run.bash {YOUR WANDB KEY} {YOUR GH USERNAME} && bash run.bash
 ```
-If you don't want to log on Weights and Biases, delete the value `wandb_project` in config.yml and type some random bullshit for YOUR WANDB KEY
+If you don't want to log on Weights and Biases, delete the value `wandb_project` in config.yml and type some random bullshit for {YOUR WANDB KEY}

 To make sure your examples are being formatted right (after running setup script) run:
 ```
 wget https://raw.githubusercontent.com/{YOUR GH USERNAME}/Mind-upload/main/testformat.py
 python3 testformat.py
 ```
+and check the output.
 To train your model, run
 ```
 accelerate launch -m axolotl.cli.train config.yml